becktorrescoding/ArkIndex/README.md

 3. **Course extraction** (degrees only): Looks for the course name in two locations:
    - Text immediately before the degree keyword on the same line (up to 9 words)
    - If the line contains "Graduated-Received", checks two lines above the degree for a "Course:" label
-4. Extracts the relevant date — graduation date for degrees, admission date for transcripts
+4. Extracts the relevant date — graduation date for degrees, admission date for transcripts.
+Context-based ("Degree: ..." / "date of admission: ...") and generic date patterns are combined and deduplicated.
+Invalid date-like strings (e.g. OCR noise like "34-65-5413") are automatically rejected with a retry loop.
 5. Normalizes dates to a consistent `Month DD, YYYY` format regardless of how they appear in the document — both `June 12, 1979` and `06/12/79` will produce `June 12, 1979`.
 2-digit years are expanded automatically (`79` → `1979`, years `00–19` are assumed to be 2000s)
 6. Assembles the parts into a clean filename, stripping invalid characters